anthonyjmartinez/netcloudapi/CONTRIBUTING.md

 1. Rebase your branch from Master, execute all unit tests, and provide a passing validation report immediately prior to creating a Merge Request
-2. Update the README.txt, using Windows CRLF for compatibility with Windows users, with details of changes to the interface, and any additional dependencies.
+2. Update the README.md with details of changes to the interface, and any additional dependencies.
-3. Increase the version numbers in any files (setup.py, etc.), and the README.txt, to the new version that this Merge Request would represent.
+3. Increase the version numbers in any files (setup.py, etc.), and the README.md, to the new version that this Merge Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).

 *Note: Merge Requests lacking unit tests or documentation will not be accepted.*